• >

 The term

-This is period over which you pay off your loans.
-Different providers will offer different minimum and maximum terms, but 3-10 years is standard for unsecured loans, or longer if the loan is secured.
+This is the period over which you pay off your loans.
+Different providers will offer different minimum and maximum terms, but one to seven years is common for unsecured loans, or longer if the loan is secured.

 It isn't just the percentage rate that is important, but whether it's fixed or variable.
 A fixed rate means your interest rate won't change over the course of the loan term, so your repayments will be the same each month.
 Variable rates can go up or down each month, depending on external factors, such as the Bank of England base rate.